97lives/Currency-Converter/readme.md

 ## About The App

 [Currency Converter Website]
-The application is a website that will
+The application is a website that converts currency amount using rates pulled from the floar rate api.

 ## Technologies